Scaling limits of random normal matrix processes at singular boundary points: Introduction and main results

-\begin{enumerate}[label=(\roman*)] \item If $\d S$ has a cusp at $p$, we consider the moving point $p_n\in S$ of distance $T/\sqrt{n\Lap Q(p)}$ from the boundary $\d S$, which is closest to the singular point $p$.
-(See Fig. 1.) \item If $S$ has a double point, there are instead two distinct points $p_n'$, $p_n''$ in $S$ of distance $T/\sqrt{n\Lap Q(p)}$ to $\d S$, of minimal distance to $p$. \end{enumerate} \end{defn}
+\begin{enumerate}[label=(\roman*)] \item If $\d S$ has a cusp at $p$, we consider the point $0_n\in S$ of distance $\delta_n=\delta_n(T):=\parat/\sqrt{n\Lap Q(p)}$ from the boundary $\d S$, which is closest to the singular point $p$.
+(See Fig. \ref{fig: moving}.) \item If $S$ has a double point, there are instead two distinct points $0_n'$, $0_n''$ in $S$ of distance $\delta_n$ to $\d S$, of minimal distance to $p$.
+We let $0_n$ denote one of these two points. \end{enumerate} \end{defn}